pierstu/PlanetDrone/README.md

+# Planet Drone

 Forked from [Erik Oostveen's module](https://github.com/ErikOostveen/PlanetDrone).

 Will cook my own meal when SC0510s are available again.

-Changes so far: mirrored default .scd files in `/supercollider/factory`.
+Changes so far:
+- mirrored default .scd files in `/supercollider/factory`

-> # Planet Drone
+- added website description of default patches in `/supercollider/factory`
+- started to move factory files into their respective folders
+- first attempt at a panel draft.
+Wip:
+  - .svg made in Inkscape, exported to Pcbnew using the Svg2Shenzhen plugin
+  - dimensions and scaling may be wrong (H ~ 128.4mm, scaling issues)
+  - not sure about the bargraph graphics alignment
+  - haven't made my mind about graphics on the left yet

 >
 > (...)
 >